p2or/blender-vfxtoolbox/README.md

-#blender-vfxtoolbox #
+# VFX Toolbox

-Blender-vfxtoolbox was developed during the production of the short film [senseless](https://vimeo.com/76863099).
-The goal is to develop a solid environment for a faster organization and reconstruction of vfx shots.
-Additionally, it provides the opportunity to import human readable animation data from other packages or generated data and apply it to the existing objects.
+The development of VFX Toolbox started during the production of the short film [senseless](https://vimeo.com/76863099).
+The goal is to develop a solid environment to organize and reconstruct vfx shots.

 ![vfx toolbox](http://zblur.de/github/vfxtoolbox/vfxtoolbox_151_ui-objectmode-2.jpg "vfxtoolbox 1.05.1 UI-Object Mode")

-## Table of Contents ##
+## Table of Contents

 - [Installation](#installation)
 - [Documentation](#documentation)